-We can expand this idea to slightly more realistic example, based on the astronaut image that you saw above.
+We can expand this idea to a slightly more realistic example, based on the astronaut image that you saw above.
 One filter which is commonly used in image processing is a Gaussian blur filter.
-Here, the kernel is a small Gaussian bump: in each pixel of the original image, we add in a bit of the values of the pixels in its neighborhood.
+Here, the kernel is a small Gaussian bump: in each pixel of the original image, we add in a bit of the value of the pixels in its neighborhood.
 The further the neighbor is, the less of that neighbor’s value gets added in.
 This is useful if you need to blur the image a bit.
-For example because you want to pool over neighboring pixels to overcome local noise patterns.
+For example, if you want to pool over neighboring pixels to overcome local noise patterns.
 We’ve implemented a function that generates a Gaussian kernel:

 from ndslib.image import gaussian_kernel kernel = gaussian_kernel() fig, ax = plt.subplots() im = ax.imshow(kernel, cmap="gray")

 As before, we begin by creating what will be the final result, an empty array with the same size as the array of the image that we are interested in convolving with our kernel

 result = np.zeros(gray_img.shape)